National Postdoctoral Fellowship Program

 Overview

-The overarching goal of the CANSSI National Postdoctoral Program is to provide a comprehensive training experience that prepares postdoctoral fellows for success in a variety of careers.
+The overarching goal of the CDPF program is to provide a comprehensive training experience that prepares postdoctoral fellows for success in a variety of careers in statistical sciences.
 All aspects of applications to the program are judged through this lens.

 This program includes:

-• research project in statistical sciences (actuarial science, biostatistics, data science, statistics)
+• A research project in statistical sciences (actuarial science, biostatistics, data science, statistics) supported by a co-mentoring partnership between two researchers at different institutions

-• teaching experience; broadly-defined, that is equivalent to 1-2 courses over two years
+• Teaching experience (broadly defined, equivalent to 1-2 courses over two years)

 When you apply as a candidate to the CDPF program, you will be given the chance to indicate your preferred research projects.